CPenglab/svgbit/doc/source/index.rst

 ####################
-svgene documentation
+svgbit documentation
 ####################

 Welcome!
-Here is the documentation of svgene, a python package to find spatial variable genes for Spatial Trasncriptomics data.
+Here is the documentation of svgbit, a python package to find spatial variable genes for Spatial Trasncriptomics data.

 To begin with, please refer our :any:`quick start <quick_start/index>`